-NEWLY ADOPTED ACCOUNTING PRONOUNCEMENT
+PREVIOUSLY ADOPTED ACCOUNTING PRONOUNCEMENT

-In May 2020, GASB issued Statement No.96 Subscription-Based Information Technology Arrangements (SBITAs) effective for fiscal years beginning after June 15, 2022 and all reporting periods thereafter.
+In May 2020, GASB issued Statement No. 96 Subscription-Based Information Technology Arrangements (SBITAs) effective for fiscal years beginning after June 15, 2023 and all reporting periods thereafter.
 The Statement provides guidance on accounting and financial reporting for SBITAs for government end users.
 A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
 The objective is to better meet the information needs of financial statement users by (a) establishing uniform accounting and financial reporting requirements for SBITAs; (b) improving the comparability of financial statements among governments that have entered into SBITAs; and (c) enhancing the understandability, reliability, relevance, and consistency of information about SBITAs.
-The Authority adopted this standard on July 1, 2022 which had the following effect on the beginning fiduciary net position:
+The Authority adopted this standard on July 1, 2022, estimating the Right of use SBITA assets and SBITA liability which had no effect on the beginning fiduciary net position:

 Fiduciary net position, July 1, 2022 \$ 439,937,212

 Adjustments:

 Right of use SBITA assets 3,221,584

 SBITA liability (3,221,584)

-Restated Fiduciary net position, July 1, 2022 \$ 439,937,212
+Fiduciary net position, July 1, 2022 \$ 439,937,212

+SBITA liability (3,221,584